 Find out more about this in the documentation outlining how to integrate a schedule in your website.

-If you’d like to change the appearance and color scheme of your schedule, you can learn more about how to do this and other formatting options here.
+If you’d like to change the appearance and color scheme of your schedule, you can learn more about how to do this in the section on formatting options.